githublemming/haskins.io/index.markdown

 title: Home
 ---

-# Hello and welcome to haskins.io.
+# Hello and Welcome to haskins.io

 ## What is this site
 Essentially it's a dumping ground for all my thoughts and ideas.
 It is powered by Jekyll using an AWS S3 bucket to host